Charles X of France: Ascension and coronation

-The coronation of Charles X therefore appeared to be a compromise between the tradition of the Ancien Régime and the political changes that had taken place since the Revolution.
-The coronation nevertheless had a limited influence on the population, mentalities no longer being those of yesteryear.
-From then on, the coronation caused incomprehension in certain sectors of public opinion.
+The coronation of Charles X therefore appeared to be a compromise between the tradition of the ancien régime and the political changes that had taken place since the Revolution.
+The coronation nevertheless had a limited influence on the population.
 It was Luigi Cherubini who composed the music for the Coronation Mass.
 For the occasion, the composer Gioachino Rossini composed the Opera Il Viaggio a Reims.